Skip to content

 Haze tries to use the most performant mechanism possible on each platform, which can basically be simplified into 2: RenderNode and RenderEffect on Android, and using Skia's ImageFilters directly on iOS and Desktop.

-To quantify performance, in 0.5.0 we've added a number of Macrobenchmark tests to measure Haze's effect on drawing performance.
+To quantify performance, we have a number of Macrobenchmark tests to measure Haze's effect on drawing performance on Android.
 We'll be using these on every major release to ensure that we do not unwittingly regress performance.

 Anyway, in the words of Jerry Maguire, "Show Me The Money"...